wigging/gray-scott/README.md

 - Python
 - Swift (in progress)
-- Julia (in progress)
+- Julia

-**python-examples** - These Python examples use NumPy or SciPy to solve the Gray-Scott model.
-A five-point stencil is used to approximate the Laplacian.
-Results are plotted with the Matplotlib package.
-See the comments in the code files for more information.
+See the comments in the examples for more information.
 The examples use model parameters and boundary conditions defined in the Pearson 1993 article.

 ## Contributing